Andrew Bogut: Dallas Mavericks (2016–2017)

-On 7 July 2016, Bogut was traded, along with a future second-round pick, to the Dallas Mavericks in exchange for a future conditional second-round pick.
+On 7 July 2016, Bogut was traded, along with a future second-round pick, to the Dallas Mavericks in exchange for a top-55 protected 2019 second-round pick that eventually wasn't converted.
 The trade was made by the Warriors to free up salary cap space for their signing of Kevin Durant.

-Bogut made his debut for the Mavericks in their season opener on 26 October 2016, recording six points, six rebounds, three assists and one block in a 130–121 overtime loss to the Indiana Pacers.
-On 3 December, he had a game-high 11 rebounds and a season-high eight points in a 107–82 win over the Chicago Bulls.
-He went on to miss 11 games in December with a right knee injury, and a further six games in January with a right hamstring strain.
+Bogut made his Mavericks debut in the season opener on 26 October 2016, recording six points, six rebounds, three assists, and a block in a 130–121 overtime loss to the Indiana Pacers.
+On 3 December, he had a game-high 11 rebounds and a season-high eight points in a 107–82 victory over the Chicago Bulls.
+Bogut went on to miss 11 games in December with a right knee injury, and a further six games in January with a right hamstring strain.

 On 23 February 2017, Bogut was traded, along with Justin Anderson and a protected first-round pick, to the Philadelphia 76ers in exchange for Nerlens Noel.
 Four days later, he was waived by the 76ers.

 Cleveland Cavaliers (2017)

 On 2 March 2017, Bogut signed with the Cleveland Cavaliers.
 Four days later, Bogut broke his left leg 56 seconds into his Cleveland debut.
-Initial X-rays revealed a fractured tibia; he was subsequently taken to the Cleveland Clinic for further tests.
-There his tibia was set, and was scheduled to undergo a non-surgical treatment and recovery plan.
-He was subsequently ruled out for the remainder of the regular season and playoffs.
-As a result, on 13 March 2017, he was waived by the Cavaliers.
+Initial X-rays revealed a fractured tibia, and he was subsequently taken to the Cleveland Clinic for further tests.
+There, Bogut's tibia was set, and he was scheduled to undergo a non-surgical treatment and recovery plan.
+Bogut was subsequently ruled out for the remainder of the regular season and playoffs.
+As a result, he was waived by the Cavaliers on 13 March.

 Los Angeles Lakers (2017–2018)

 On 19 September 2017, Bogut signed with the Los Angeles Lakers.
-He made his debut for the Lakers in their season opener on 19 October 2017, committing three fouls and three turnovers in a 108–92 loss to the Los Angeles Clippers.
+He made his Lakers debut in the season opener on 19 October, committing three fouls and three turnovers in a 108–92 loss to the Los Angeles Clippers.

 On 6 January 2018, Bogut was waived by the Lakers.
 He did not return to the NBA that season in order to remain in Australia with his pregnant wife.

 Sydney Kings (2018–2019)

 On 24 April 2018, Bogut signed a two-year deal with the Sydney Kings of the Australian National Basketball League.
-At the conclusion of the 2018–19 regular season, Bogut was named the NBL Most Valuable Player after averaging 11.6 points per game to go with 329 rebounds, 98 assists and 77 blocked shots.
-He was also named the Best Defensive Player and earned All-NBL First Team honours.
+At the end of the 2018–19 regular season, he was named the NBL Most Valuable Player after averaging 11.6 points per game to go with 329 rebounds, 98 assists, and 77 blocks.
+Bogut was also named the Best Defensive Player and earned All-NBL First Team honours.
 He helped the Kings reach the playoffs with an 18–10 record and a third-place finish, before losing 2–0 to Melbourne United in the semi-finals.
-In 30 total games, he averaged 11.4 points, a league-high 11.6 rebounds, 3.4 assists and 2.7 blocks in 29.7 minutes per game.
+In 30 total games, Bogut averaged 11.4 points, a league-high 11.6 rebounds, 3.4 assists, and 2.7 blocks in 29.7 minutes per game.